pixpilot/scaffoldfy/docs/FEATURES.md

 ### Use Cases

-#### 1. Environment-Based Templates
+#### 1. Environment-Based Configurations

-Only run certain templates in specific environments:
+Only run certain configurations in specific environments:

 ```json
 {